What is a Good Blog Structure? (With On-page SEO)

 Best Practices:

-• It is a good idea to not mention a completely off topic link.
-Instead use the context from the surrounding text to mention what the link is about.
+• It is a good idea not to mention a completely off-topic link.
+Instead, use the context from the surrounding text to mention what the link is about.

 Call to Action